awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 + The entire IPv4 or IPv6 CIDR block of your VPC\.
 In this case, you replace the target of the default local route\.
 + The entire IPv4 or IPv6 CIDR block of a subnet in your VPC\.
 This is a more specific route than the default local route\.

 If you change the target of the local route in a gateway route table to a network interface in your VPC, you can later restore it to the default `local` target\.
-For more information, see [Replacing and restoring the target for a local route](WorkWithRouteTables.md#replace-local-route-target)\.
+For more information, see [Replace or restore the target for a local route](WorkWithRouteTables.md#replace-local-route-target)\.

 In the following gateway route table, traffic destined for a subnet with the `172.31.0.0/20` CIDR block is routed to a specific network interface\.
 Traffic destined for all other subnets in the VPC uses the local route\.